 The station welcomes volumes of commuters each year, and is crucial to the town’s economic success.
-Therefore, the completion of two schemes to modernise the station means that it can now more fully represent Ipswich’s value to the region and beyond.
+Therefore, the completion of two schemes to modernise the station – which have since won two national awards – means that it can now more fully represent Ipswich’s value to the region and beyond.

 Suffolk County Council led the work, completed in Spring 2017, in conjunction with Ipswich Borough Council and Abellio Greater Anglia.
 A transformed forecourt has improved accessibility for pedestrians and cyclists, buses and taxis, easing congestion.
 Work to the main station building has created a much larger central concourse for passengers, with new and improved catering and retail options.